 1) Cut the gold cord into two strips.

 2) Pin one piece from shoulder to shoulder, letting it drape in front.

 3) Pin the other piece around one shoulder under the arm.

 To make the belt:

 1) Sew, pin or use double sided tape to fasten the ribbon around the shirt at the waist.

 Make a “belt-buckle” with another small piece of paper shopping bag.
 I cut the size I wanted then painted it with gold craft paint.
 You could also use gold nail polish in a pinch, cover it with more ribbon, or use a gold gift bag.
 Pin it to the front of the belt.

 Pin or sew a red ribbon across the shirt at one shoulder and at the opposite waist.
 This was easiest of all.
 I simply found a red ribbon left over from a Christmas present.

 Finally, finish off the look with red sweatbands for your prince’s wrists, and you’ll be ready to run like royalty in your own Disney running costumes.

-As a member of the running media, runDisney provided me with complimentary race entry, hotel, park tickets, and some meals for Disney’s Princess Half Marathon.
+I attended Disney’s Princess Half Marathon as part of a media group.
 But as always, all opinions are purely my own.
-I really do believe in being honest about my experiences and Disney is no exception.
+I really do believe in being honest about my experiences.
+Seriously.
 For more information read my Disclosure Policy.